Mohawk Data Sciences

 Mohawk Data Sciences Corporation (MDS) was an early computer hardware company, started by former Univac engineers in 1964;

-by 1985 they were struggling to sell-off part of their company.
+by 1985 they were struggling to sell off part of their company.

 History

 The company was founded in Herkimer, New York, by George Cogar, Lauren King, and Ted Robinson, former Univac employees.

-Their success in selling their first product, a Key-to-Tape Data Entry device that allowed doing away with Keypunch devices, brought them enough cash to also grow via acquisition.
+Their success in selling their first product, a Key-to-Tape Data Entry device that allowed doing away with keypunch devices, brought them enough cash to also grow via acquisition.

 Among their acquisitions was Atron Corporation, developer of a minicomputer, the Atron 501 and 502.
 From the know-how acquired and absorbed, Mohawk expanded into the areas of controlling line printers and also Remote Job Entry (RJE).
 This was the basis of their MDS 2400 RJE product, which supported 2780 and HASP.

+Another major acquisition was Anelex Corporation of Boston, at the time the second-largest manufacturer of printers behind IBM and an early entrant in the hard disk drive market.
+Mohawk finalized their acquisition of Anelex in October 1967.

 Financial difficulties a decade-and-a-half after the company opened led to the company's restructuring, renaming and eventual takeover.
 By that time, headquarters had been in Parsippany, New Jersey, with manufacturing in Herkimer.